seL4/rust-sel4/support/targets/README.md

 The difference between the `*-minimal` targets and the non-minimal ones are that the minimal ones have `"has-thread-local": false`.

+The difference between the `*-unwind` targets and the non-unwind ones are that the unwind ones have `"panic = "unwind"`.

 The difference between the `*-sel4-microkit` targets and the `*-sel4` ones is that the `*-sel4-microkit` targets include a linker script fragment to add the `__sel4_ipc_buffer_obj` symbol required by the `microkit` tool.